Projects

 Functional Cell-typing in large-scale electrophysiological recordings

-- Towards end-to-end cell-typing in large-scale electrophysiological recordings Accepted Poster at CoSyNe 2024
+- Towards end-to-end cell-typing in large-scale electrophysiological recordings Accepted Poster at CoSyNe 2024 - Paper in Progress

 - Created an end-to-end framework for automated identification of cell types in large-scale neural recordings